-The Chinese put a lot of emphasis on having a male heir, and having tangible symbols of wealth: fancy cars, expensive handbags, etc. Luckily my parents aren’t like that anyway, but I still shudder to think that I could have ended up just another superficial ladder-climbing Shanghainese.
+The Chinese put a lot of emphasis on having a male heir, and having tangible symbols of wealth: fancy cars, expensive handbags, etc. Luckily my parents aren’t like that anyway, otherwise I could have ended up just another superficial ladder-climbing Shanghainese.

 Growing up in a very diverse community — mostly Caucasian, but there were also African-Americans and Hispanics at school — means I don’t really notice race.
 Growing up in China would have meant a homogenized racial identity, meaning I would be staring at every white person on the street.